• Home /

 The LIFT Act creates a union between the U.S. Treasury and the Department of Housing & Urban Development (HUD), which is the parent of the FHA.

 In the partnership, the Treasury’s role is to purchase FHA-backed mortgages from mortgage lenders at below-market interest rates.
-HUD’s role is establishing rules and rates for the first-time buyer program.
+HUD’s role is to establish rules and rates for the first-time buyer program.

 20-year mortgage rates are reduced